HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 The standard run in WaterGAP simulates the effects of both human water use and man-made reservoirs (including their commissioning years) on flows and storages.

-In the example below, we will create a standard run for one year (1989) and go through the necessary steps step-by-step.
+In the example below, we will create a standard run for one year (1989) and go through the necessary steps, step-by-step.

 **Prerequisites:** You will need to clone WaterGAP and create an environment to run it in.
 If you haven't done so already follow the :ref:`five minute guide <five_minute_guide>` for this.